abzy-iscool/website/README.md

 one last thing!!

-this is an open source beginner project of mine so feel free to download and edit the code to your imagination! if you create something cool slide me a DM or email me at abzjani@gmail.com with the files so i can take a look at your take on what i have built
+this is an open source beginner project of mine so feel free to download and edit the code to your imagination! if you create something cool slide me a DM or email me at abzjani@gmail.com with the files so i can take a look at your take on what you have changed